-1B: Bilingual (Evaluation Reporting and Close-out: Harvesting Insights for Future Growth)
+1B: French (Evaluation Reporting and Close-out: Harvesting Insights for Future Growth)

 1B2 Evaluation Division Review of AAFC Past Evaluations: A Focus on Recommendations Related to Performance Information Profiles